SteeltoeOSS/Documentation/api/v4/management/prometheus.md

 [Learn more about Runtime Instrumentation for OpenTelemetry .NET](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/main/src/OpenTelemetry.Instrumentation.Runtime)

-## Exporting Metrics

-For exporting in Spring metrics format, see the [Metrics endpoint](./metrics.md).

 ### Prometheus Server

 You can set up Prometheus to scrape this endpoint by registering your application in the server's configuration.